jurf/jurf.github.io/_posts/2022-03-29-budget-ergonomics-mice.md

 Disclaimer:

 - I have been to an orthopedist.
 Advice -- reduce load, vary positions.
 Overall, not too helpful.
-- I have big hands -- slightly below 3½ credit cards.
+- I have big hands
 - I live in central Europe (Slovakia/Czechia), which limits my product choices.

 ## Connect IT era